Skip to main content

 How It Works

-3. Classification: Runlayer classifies each server as:
+3. Classification: Runlayer classifies each discovery:

 • Managed: Running through Runlayer (approved and monitored)